-The VAV system for a new energy-efficient office building shall provide heating, ventilation, and air conditioning (HVAC).
+The VAV system for a new energy-efficient office building should provide heating, ventilation, and air conditioning (HVAC).
 The following functions are required for each office room:

 - Demand-controlled ventilation based on CO2 sensors and occupancy,